 The fast fashion industry are stores like Forever 21, H&M, Zara – with social status associated advertisements that make you want the next “look” in fashion.

-5. Hang your laundry to dry
+5. Hang your laundry to dry sometimes!

 If every single American used a clothing rack ONCE a week, the savings would raise enough money to close several nuclear or coal power plants down.

 One load of laundry, washed & dried at a hot temperature, releases up to 7 pounds of CO2!
 Multiply that by a frequency of 52 weeks, or one load a week, and you have personally emitted 364 pounds of carbon dioxide in the air.
 Alone.

 6. Walk, Bike or Take Public Transportation when you can!

 This is an obvious one, and we’ll admit, it is difficult to get out of the habit of hopping into your car at free will!